DMV is a great place to work!

-People often think of the NYS Department of Motor Vehicles (NYS DMV) strictly in terms of State or County offices where the public goes to obtain a driver license or renew a vehicle registration.
-The agency actually encompasses a much broader range of activities and programs.
-Some examples of these activities include:
+People often think of the New York State Department of Motor Vehicles (DMV) as the office where they could obtain a driver license or renew a vehicle registration.
+Our employees are involved in a broader range of activities and programs which include:

 - Educating and promoting highway safety through the Governor's Traffic Safety Committee (GTSC).